How Do Recruitment Deviations Work?

 Note that \(e^{r_y}\), the blue values above, are 1) never less than zero and 2) asymmetrically distributed.
 This means mathematically is that the expected value, or mean, of \(e^{r_y}\) (blue dashed line above) is in fact not the same as \(exp(mean(r_y))\).
 Confirm this for yourself below.

-## should be close to 0
+## the mean of X should be close to 0

 mean(X)

-## should be close to 1
+## that value exponentiated should therefore be close to 1

 exp(mean(X))

-## yet the mean of the blue distribution is larger...
+## yet the mean of the blue distribution is larger than 1...

 mean(exp(X))